ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth-2.0-client-architecture.md

+---
+title: Ethereum 2.0 Client Architecture - EthHub

+description: How will Ethereum clients work in Ethereum 2.0?
+---

 # Eth 2.0 Client Architecture

 With Ethereum 2.0, we move away from the concept of a single full node to maintain the security of the network to two separate clients, the beacon node and the validator client.